DataBooster/DbWebApi/README.md

 ``` CSharp
 client.HttpClient.Timeout = TimeSpan.FromMinutes(10);
 ```
 _All Exec... overloads will use HTTP POST method by default.
-You can change the default behavior to HTTP GET if need to be:_
+You can change the default behavior to HTTP GET if need:_
 ``` CSharp
 client.HttpMethod = HttpMethod.Get;
 ```